MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-D-Socioeconomic-Programs/part-25-Foreign-Acquisition/subpart-25.11-Solicitation-Provisions-Contract-Clauses/section-25.1101.md

 ##### 25.1101 Acquisition of supplies. #####

-Link to an amendment published at 86 FR 61028, Nov.
-4, 2021.

 The following provisions and clauses apply to the acquisition of supplies and the acquisition of services involving the furnishing of supplies.

 (a)(1) Insert the clause at 52.225-1, Buy American - Supplies, in solicitations and contracts with a value exceeding the micro-purchase threshold but not exceeding $25,000; and in solicitations and contracts with a value exceeding $25,000, if none of the clauses prescribed in paragraphs (b) and (c) of this section apply, except if -

-(i) The solicitation is restricted to domestic end products in accordance with Subpart 6.3;
+(i) The solicitation is restricted to domestic end products in accordance with subpart 6.3;

-(ii) The acquisition is for supplies for use within the United States and an exception to the Buy American statute applies (*e.g.*, nonavailability, public interest, or information technology that is a commercial item); or
+(ii) The acquisition is for supplies for use within the United States and an exception to the Buy American statute applies (*e.g.*, nonavailability, public interest, or information technology that is a commercial product); or

 (iii) The acquisition is for supplies for use outside the United States.